Surface group representations in ${\rm SL}_2({\mathbb C})$ with finite mapping class orbits: Proof of the main results

 Combining with Lemma \ref{type1}, we note that Lemma \ref{lem-s11} and Proposition \ref{prop-s12} prove Theorem C for surfaces of genus one with at most two punctures.
 Our proof of Proposition \ref{prop-s12} shall rely on the following observation.
 In what follows, $R_L$ denotes a hyperbolic reflection on the totally-geodesic plane $L$ in $\H^3$.

 \begin{lemma} Let $A$ and $B$ be two non-trivial elliptic rotations with distinct but intersecting axes lying on a common plane $K$.
-Then $AB$ is an elliptic rotation that has axis lying on a plane $Q$ that is at equal angles from $K$ and the plane $K^\prime$ obtained as the image of $K$ under $A$. \end{lemma} \begin{proof} $A$ is a composition of two hyperbolic reflections, that is,$ A = R_Q \circ R_K$ where $Q$ is a totally-geodesic plane containing the axis of $A$, and is at half the rotation angle (of $A$) from $K$.
-Similarly, $B = R_K \circ R_S$ where $S$ is a totally-geodesic plane that is at half the rotation angle of $B$ from $K$.
-Hence the composition $AB = R_Q \circ R_S$, and its axis is the intersection of the planes $Q$ and $S$.
+Then $AB$ is an elliptic rotation that has axis lying on a plane $Q$ that is at equal angles from $K$ and the plane $K^\prime$ obtained as the image of $K$ under $A$. \end{lemma}

+\begin{proof} We note that $A$ is a composition of two hyperbolic reflections, that is,$ A \,=\, R_Q \circ R_K$ where $Q$ is a totally-geodesic plane containing the axis of $A$, and is at half the rotation angle (of $A$) from $K$.
+Similarly, $B\, =\, R_K \circ R_S$, where $S$ is a totally-geodesic plane that is at half the rotation angle of $B$ from $K$.
+Hence the composition $AB \,=\, R_Q \circ R_S$, and its axis is the intersection of the planes $Q$ and $S$.
 In particular, the axis lies on the plane $Q$, proving the lemma. \end{proof}